Services

 Assisting with sponsorship, visas and compliance issues relating to overseas workers.

-Representing clients in unfair dismissal, adverse action and workplace dispute matters before the Fair Work Commission.
+Representing or assisting in the preparation for unfair dismissal matters before the Fair Work Commission.

 FAQs